cmstead/JFP/README.md

 *New functions*

+- [x] Deref will take an object, a dot-separated key and a default and return either the dereferenced value, null or default if provided.
 - [x] ShortCircuit will be added (and possibly retrofit into v1.x).
 ShortCircuit will replace the current definition of maybe.
 - [x] ReverseArgs returns a wrapper function around an original function which reverses all arguments passed in
 - [x] PartialReverse returns a reverseArgs wrapped partial application of original function